 Figure 6.4.6-1: Procedure for NWDAF providing Service Experience for a UE

 This procedure is similar to the procedure in clause 6.4.4, with the following differences.
-The consumer needs to request the Analytics ID "Service Experience" for a UE or a group of UEs.
-The consumer includes both the Application ID for which their Service Experience is requested and indicates that the Target of Analytics Reporting is a UE or a group of UEs.
+The consumer needs to request the Analytics ID "Service Experience" for a UE or a group of UEs identified by GPSI or SUPI.
+The consumer includes both the Application ID(s) for which their Service Experience is requested and the Target of Analytics Reporting for a UE or a group of UEs.
+The consumer can also only indicate the Target of Analytics Reporting if the service experience is per a UE regardless of specific application(s).
 The analytic filter can be set according to clause 6.4.1.

 The Observed Service Experience per RAT per frequency for a UE when consumed by PCF could be used as described in the TS 23.503 [4], clause 6.1.1.3.